 A balance transfer can save you money on interest if:

-- The balance transfer card has a lower rate than your existing card or loan.
+- The balance transfer card has a lower intro rate than your existing card or loan.
 Balance transfers only make sense if you can reduce your interest rate (also known as annual percentage rate, or APR).
-Aim to find a balance transfer credit card with a very low or zero rate, such as these balance transfer cards from Citi.
+Aim to find a balance transfer credit card with a very low or zero intro rate, such as these balance transfer cards from Citi.

 - The fee charged for the transfer does not cancel out your interest savings.
 Banks generally charge fees for balance transfers: 3-5% of the transferred balance is typical.
 Do the math to be sure this fee doesn't wipe out what you can save in interest charges.